-I was working a job I was unhappy with, and I wasn’t getting closer to any of my goals.
+I was working a job I was unhappy with, and I wasn’t getting any closer to my goals.
 So by publishing this list publicly, it encouraged me to do less dreaming and more doing.

 I had no idea the changes that would come because of it.

 More of that story on our About page, but over the course of a couple years I left my job, traveled the world, and built a business that has helped thousands of others do the exact same thing.

 Over the years I’ve written quite a bit of content on life lists because I believe in the power of them so much.